 Take the insides of your zucchini that you scooped out and roughly chop them so they are at least in bite-sized pieces.

 Then, in a large skillet, add 1lb of sweet italian sausage on med-high heat and cook thoroughly.
 Add zucchini and onion and cook until zucchini becomes transparent.
 Then drain out the excess liquid (there will be a good amount).

 Add some oregano, basil, mozzarella cheese, bread crumbs, salt and pepper – mix well.

 Then stuff those zucchini.
-Once you have evenly dispersed the stuffing, drizzle some marinara sauce on top (and feel free to add additional chunks of cheese if you want).
+Once you have evenly dispersed the stuffing, drizzle some marinara sauce on top and additional chunks of cheese if you want.

 Bake for 20-25 minutes.
 Let cool slightly, but otherwise serve immediately.

 - Easy Lasagna

 Made this recipe and loved it?!
 We would love it if you would take a minute and leave a star rating and review – it is also helpful if you made any substitutions or changes to the recipe to share that as well.
 THANK YOU!Print